jlipps/unity-plugin-workshop/README.md

 ### Appium

 1. You have a working Appium 2.0 install (`npm install -g appium@next`)
-2. You can run Android sessions on an emulator or real device with the UiAutomator2 driver
+2. You can run Android sessions on an emulator or real device with the UiAutomator2 driver (`appium driver install uiautomator2`)
 3. You are familiar with using `adb` from the command line and have access to the Android SDK
+4. You should have Node.js 14+

+### Test Framework (Optional)

+We'll be writing scripts from scratch in WebDriverIO.
+If you want, you can use another test language or framework, you'll just need to do the setup yourself (and be comfortable transposing WebDriver commands into your preferred API).
+So if you're not going to follow along, make sure you come along with an empty Java or Python automation project, including the Appium client library, that you can start creating Appium sessions with.

 # Conceptual intro